Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Is your child ready for the next level of outdoor exploration?
 Do they enjoy time in the woods and off-trail?
 This camp will take a deeper dive into being comfortable in the outdoors.
 We will introduce knot tying skills and build advanced geodome shelters with rope.
 We will make simple sitting stools, practice fire building, sample nature journaling, and introduce whittling skills with focus on safety and different wood types.

-My Child & Me: Owl Birthday Party
+My Child & Me: Picnic Blanket Program—Dragonflies

-My Preschooler & Me: Bookworms Story Hour-Eastman
+My Preschooler & Me: Eastman Bookworms Story Hour

 Discover nature on the bookshelf and with your preschooler. $6/person.
 Ages: 0-6 plus adult.
 Under 2 is free but must register.